ABHISHEK-DEY-64150/E-commerce/README.md

 ```
 npm install
 ```
-if dependencies is not installed properly use this following command
+if any dependency is not installed properly use this following command
 ```
 npm install --force
 ```